vburghelea/vagrant-mule/README.md

 # vagrant-mule #

-A Vagrant setup script to get Mule up and running quickly.
+A Vagrant setup script to get Mule up and running quickly using Chef.

 ## Usage ##